mtjon/introduction-to-dsh/intro.md

 > &hellip; data that is generated continuously by many independent data
 > sources.
 Typically, this data is of small size (order of Kilobytes).

+- <!-- .element: class="fragment"--> Data is _streaming_ if it is produced and transmitted __without delays or batching__
-Note: a collection of streaming data is called a data stream
+- <!-- .element: class="fragment"--> The smallest unit of streamed data is called a _message_ or _event_
+- <!-- .element: class="fragment"--> Streaming data is sorted, collected, or aggregated in a _stream_ or _topic_

+Note: the underlying technologies use the term 'topic' in different ways, so we will denote it as a _stream_, primarily

 <!--v-->
 ### Types of streaming data